 120 g thin egg noodles, linguine, or spaghetti, fresh or dried

-juice of one lime, plus more to tasted
+juice of one lime, plus more to taste

 Toppings: